openprotest/protest/README.md

 Pro-test is intended to be used as a portable tool.
 In that case, the web interface can be accessed via the loopback address without authentication.
 By default, it listens only on localhost:80. (check *[config file](https://github.com/veniware/OpenProtest/blob/master/OpenProtest/bin/config.txt)*).

+In order to use pro-test to its full capabilities, it must be runned as a network administrator. *(It uses WMI, active directory services and remote-powershell to gather information)*

 :exclamation: **If you use pro-test as a centralized service, we highly recommend to use a secure reverse proxy, such as [nginx](http://nginx.org/en/download.html).**
 You will also need to create your own SSL certificate (*[script example](https://github.com/veniware/OpenProtest/blob/master/Tools%20and%20Docs/generate_ssl.bat)*).